Welcome to the Mary Holmes Fireside Lounge!

 Page Smith, oil on canvas 1970

-In 1970, Cowell students commissioned Holmes to paint a portrait of Cowell’s first provost, Page Smith, which now hangs beside the entrance to the lounge.
-Before UCSC was conceived, Page Smith and his wife, Eloise Pickard Smith, the namesake of the gallery next door, were friends with Holmes in Los Angeles where she lectured at UCLA, taught a credited television course, and lived in a castle in the Agora Hills.
-In the early 1960s, Smith was charged with assembling UCSC’s vibrant founding faculty.
+In 1970, Cowell students commissioned Mary Holmes to paint the portrait of, Page Smith, which now hangs beside the entrance to the lounge.
+Before UCSC was conceived, Page Smith and his wife, Eloise Pickard Smith, the namesake of the gallery next door, knew Holmes in Los Angeles when Mary and Page taught at UCLA.
+In the early 1960s, Page was charged with assembling UCSC’s founding faculty.
 He insisted that Holmes join him in the great experiment which characterized the first years of UCSC history.
 Smith and Holmes went on to connect with the greater Santa Cruz community through The William James Association and Penny University.
+To learn more about the early days of Cowell and Mary Holmes’ influence on the university, read Smith’s oral history.

-In 1974 Holmes painted the panels which are still installed in the gable above the lounge today.
-She chose to depict The Return of Aquarius, a fitting theme for the counterculture movement of the 60s and 70s which many associated with the astrological “Age of Aquarius” characterized by liberation, enlightenment, and technological advancement.
-According to Holmes, her installation, meant to be read from right to left, uses mythic imagery to capture a spiritual dimension of human history and our place within it.
-She draws imagery from astrology, tarot, alchemy, mythology, and the bible.
-Holmes describes the work in her lecture below.
-Further explanation of the work can be found in an illustrated essay by Gideon Rappaport.
+In 1974 Mary Holmes painted the panels which can be seen in the gable above the lounge today.
+They depicts The Return of Aquarius, a theme related to the counterculture movement of the 60s and 70s which was associated with the astrological “Age of Aquarius”, often characterized by liberation, enlightenment, and technological advancement.
+According to Holmes, her installation, meant to be read from right to left, used mythic imagery to capture a spiritual dimension of human history and our place within it.
+She drew imagery from astrology, tarot, alchemy, mythology, and the bible.

 Key: